acemod/ACE3/docs/wiki/framework/headless-framework.md

 Additionally, groups will not be transferred due to lack of support if they:

-- Have waypoints with synchronized triggers (waypoint would not change status based on trigger condition) (added in ACEX v3.2.0)
+- Have waypoints with synchronized triggers (waypoint would not change status based on trigger condition) (added in ACEX v3.2.0 - _before merge into ACE3_)